sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 		- finalize kicad changes (2)

 	Chris Crider
-		- began searching for needed parts for each effect
+		- began searching for needed parts for each effect, some are very specific to each tone (1)
-		- refined button layout for final prototype to streamline usage
+		- refined button layout for final prototype to streamline usage (2)

 ##Blocked
 	Team Blocks